Study Abroad programme

 - Through one of our official international exchange partners

-You must submit the following information as part of your application.
+You must submit the following information as part of your application, all of which should be submitted in the online application.

 - An official college or university transcript showing which classes you’re enrolled in